alishahmohamed/phase-4-debugging-network-requests-lab/README.md

 **Note**: You shouldn't need to modify any of the React code to get the application working.
 You should only need to change the code for the Rails API.

-As you work on debugging these issues, use the space in this README file to take notes about your debugging process.
-Being a strong debugger is all about developing a process, and it's helpful to document your steps as part of developing your own process.

-## Your Notes Here

-- Add a new toy when the toy form is submitted

-  - How I debugged:

-- Update the number of likes for a toy

-  - How I debugged:

-- Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged: